klee-contrib/focus-core/README.md

 ## How to build the lib
-The build system is made with `gulp` which is a node base build system. `npm install -g gulp` Then you have to launch the following command: `npm run build` which generates two outputs: one for the browser, one for node js (expecially for unit tests purpose).
+The build system is made with `gulp` which is a node base build system.
+Then you have to launch the following command: `npm run build` which generates two outputs: one for the browser, one for node js (expecially for unit tests purpose).
-All build dependencies are listed into the **devDepandencies** of the `package.json` file.
+All build dependencies are listed into the **devDependencies** of the `package.json` file.

 ## Lint
-`gulp eslint` in order to see your errors.
+`npm run eslint` in order to see your errors.

 ## Dependencies

 In order to install all your dependencies: `npm install --no-optional`

 ### Browser

 The browser build is inside the `dist/focus.js`

 ### Node js